-Along with messages of peace, the Kahn asked them to request that the pope to send one hundred scholars to teach his people about Christianity and western science.
+Along with messages of peace, the Khan asked them to request the pope to send one hundred scholars to teach his people about Christianity and western science.
 After a three-year return trip back to Europe, the men arrived in Rome only to find that Pope Clement IV had died.
 While the church's cardinals had been convened to select a successor, they were deeply divided and took three years to make a decision on who the new pope would be.
-To encourage them to come to a decision, the townspeople eventually threatened to cut off their food supply and actually did tear the roof off the building in which they were meeting!
+To encourage them to come to a decision, the townspeople eventually threatened to cut off their food supply and actually tore the roof off of the building in which the cardinals were meeting!

-When Pope Gregory X was finally elected, he did send two priests to Mongolia (rather than the one hundred requested).
-The party set out on the five thousand mile journey, which took another three and a half years.
-That meant that almost 10 years had passed since the Kahn had asked for missionaries to come.
+When Pope Gregory X was finally elected, he sent two priests to Mongolia (rather than the one hundred requested).
+The party set out on the five thousand-mile journey, which took another three and a half years.
+That meant that almost 10 years had passed since the Khan had asked for missionaries to come.

 The history of Christianity among the Mongols is a history of "what ifs."
 We don't know what would have happened if some things had gone differently.
 However, there does seem to have been a window of opportunity for Christianity in the Mongol empire.
 Sadly, Christians failed to properly exploit that window.

 Today, the Roman Catholic orders are proud of their missionary past.
 During a visit I made to the little town of Assisi in central Italy, a Franciscan monk there reminded me that it was his religious order which had evangelized much of the Southwest of my country, the United States.

 That these religious orders could be so effectively used in missionary outreach was due in part to their organizational makeup.
 They were quite free-wheeling, being answerable only and directly to the Pope.
 Each order designed its own internal organization and, with only occasional "interference" from papal authority, implemented its own missionary methodology.
 To be sure, such independence at times produced a spirit of competition between the various orders.
 Even so, one must acknowledge that such competition was not always negative.